 I love exploring new avenues.
-That’s how standup comedy to learning to ramp walk in pageant to scuba diving.
+That’s how standup comedy to learning to ramp walk in the pageant to scuba diving.
 It’s an on-going thing.
-Also, I love writing which could vary from jokes to poems in English, Hindi and Urdu.
+Also, I love writing which could vary from jokes to poems in English, Hindi, and Urdu.

 How would someone get your special attention?

 I am easily swayed by good dance moves, especially Bollywood!
 And you know he got my attention because then the next thing is that I am dancing with him.

 Would you date a fan?